binaryage/chromex/examples/lein-figwheel/readme.md

 #### Extension packaging

-[Leiningen project](project.clj) has defined "release" profile for compilation in advanced mode.
+[Leiningen project](project.clj) has defined "release" profile for compilation in the advanced mode.
 Run:
 ```bash
 lein release
 ```

 This will build an optimized build into [resources/release](resources/release).
 You can add this folder via "Load unpacked extension..." to test it.

 When satisfied, you can run:
 ```bash
 lein package
 ```

-This will create a folder `releases/chromex-sample-0.1.0` where 0.1.0 will be current version from [project.clj](project.clj).
+This will create a folder `releases/chromex-sample-0.1.0` where 0.1.0 will be the current version from [project.clj](project.clj).
 This folder will contain only files meant to be packaged.

-Finally you can use Chrome's "Pack extension" tool to prepare the final package (.crx and .pem files).
+Finally, you can use Chrome's "Pack extension" tool to prepare the final package (.crx and .pem files).

 ### Code discussion

-Before reading the code below you should get familiar with [Chrome Extension System architecture](https://developer.chrome.com/extensions/overview#arch).
+Before reading the code below you should get familiar with [Chrome Extension System architecture][chrome-extensions-docs].

 #### Popup page